Unlock Your Best Marathon: How Structured, Coach‑Guided Plans Elevate Performance

 Cool‑down2 kmVery easy, zone 1Recovery

-Run it on a familiar route, listen for the audio cue that reminds you to stay in the right zone, and after you finish, note how the effort felt.
-Over the next few weeks, adjust the pace slightly as your zones evolve – that’s the adaptive loop in action.
+Pick a route you know well, listen for the audio reminder to stay dialed in, and note afterward how it felt.
+Over the next few weeks, fine-tune the pace as your zones evolve – that’s the feedback loop working.

 References